People

 • How to book annual leave guides

-It's not a perfect system, but it could add a level of self-service for the employees, taking some pressure off the one point of contact in the business, and may also show the tracking of who has edited what and when - for full clarity.
+It's not a perfect system, but it could add a level of self-service for the employees, taking some pressure off the one point of contact in the business, and may also show the tracking of who has edited what and when for full clarity.

-Leading on from this point, it can be useful to make sure everyone is aware of the annual leave policy and do's and don'ts when booking or requesting staff leave.
+It can be useful to make sure everyone is aware of the annual leave policy and do's and don'ts when booking or requesting staff leave.
 This is often covered at onboarding, but this is a time when information overload can take over, and employees end up making their own rules and sharing these unofficially.
-Why not run a company-wide refresher session which lays out the ground rules and process for booking annual leave and what is and isn't acceptable?
-This refresher could again secure some breathing space from the admin.

 With People HR's absence management software, you can make sure your business doesn't grind to a stop when your employees take time off work.
+Invest in absence management software today and unlock the secret to an engaged and productive workforce.

 Our absence management software makes it easy to manage all types of staff absences in one place.